Do You Have a Question? Use the comment form at the bottom of the page to ask

 A- Yes you can control smart devices using a variety of interfaces.

-Q- Do all Home automation devices use IP?
+Q- Do all Home automation devices use the IP Protocol?

 A- No Currently the two most common home automation protocols don’t use IP and so require a hub/gateway to connect to your home IP network.